pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

     variable related to the old name (like derivatives in math).

-  * Haskell doesn't have `undef`, instead I'm using the `Maybe` type—remember, I mentioned that above, here you can see it in action.
+  * Haskell doesn't have `undef`, instead I'm using the `Maybe` type—remember, I mentioned that <a href="#Maybe">above</>, here you can see it in action.
 It means that e.g.

         Right $chosen